Cancel anytime

 Key Offerings

-- Personal Auto Insurance: Mercury's main product, providing coverage for vehicles.
-Market share data varies by state; within California, it is a significant player.
-Competitors include State Farm, Progressive, and GEICO.
-Revenue from this product is the highest among other offerings.
+- Personal Automobile Insurance: This is Mercury General's primary product, offering coverage for vehicles.
+Market share varies by state but is significant in California.
+Competitors include State Farm, Progressive, GEICO, and Allstate.

 Market Dynamics